Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 # Motivation

-This document describes the motivation that inspired us to create `@tma.js`.
+This document describes the motivation that inspired us to create `@telegram-apps`.

 Here is the list of problems, we found in the official SDK and decided to create our own: